surajghuge/qr_code_scanner/README.md

-app.py contains the main python program frontend folder has the React UI files
+app.py contains the main python program. frontend folder has the React UI files.